WangyiNTU/WangyiNTU.github.io/_pages/about.md

 ## News
 * [2023.09] I have been teaching the subject [EIE546 Video Technology](https://www.polyu.edu.hk/eee/-/media/department/eee/content/study/subject-syllabi/eee-subject-syllabi/msc-subjects/2023-2024/eie546.pdf) in PolyU.
-* [2023.08] Our group has recruited 8 PhD students, 1 research fellow, and 1 MPhil student, and I am co-supervisor and supervisor.
+* [2023.08] Our group has recruited 8 PhD students, 1 research fellow, and 1 MPhil student until the 2023 Fall, and I am co-supervisor and supervisor.
 The lab's website will be constructed.
 * [2023.07] I was invited to give a talk titled __Machine Learning in Multimedia Forensics__ by [Cyber Security and Technology Crime Bureau](https://www.police.gov.hk/ppp_en/04_crime_matters/tcd/tcd.html), Hong Kong Police Force.
 * [2023.06] I have been working with [Prof. CHAU Lap Pui](https://www.polyu.edu.hk/eie/people/academic-staff/prof-chau-lap-pui/) in PolyU and constructing the __JC STEM Lab of Machine Learning and Computer Vision__.
 * [2023.05] I was in the role of Associate Editor of [The Visual Computer](https://www.springer.com/journal/371) Journal.